BNFC/bnfc/docs/lbnf.rst

 Appendix: LBNF Specification
 ============================

-This document was automatically generated by the *BNF-Converter*.
-It was generated together with the lexer, the parser, and the abstract syntax module, which guarantees that the document matches with the implementation of the language (provided no hand-hacking has taken place).
+This document was originally automatically generated by the *BNF-Converter*.
+It was generated together with the lexer, the parser, and the abstract syntax module, to guarantee that the document matches the implementation of the language.
+In the present form, the document has gone through some manual editing.

 The lexical structure of BNF
 ============================